-What Are the Benefits of EAGALA for EAP & EAL?
+What Are the Benefits of EAGALA (EAP) & EAL?

-EAGALA Equine Therapy can assist in dealing with mental health issues such as depression, anxiety, PTSD, grief, addiction, trauma, and behavior modification.
-And Equine Assisted Learning focuses more on education than on modification, such as leadership development.
+EAGALA Equine Therapy utilizing the Equine Assisted Psychotherapy (EAP) model can assist in dealing with mental health issues such as depression, anxiety, PTSD, grief, addiction, trauma, and behavior modification.
+And Equine Assisted Learning (EAL) focuses more on education than on modification, such as leadership development.
 This makes EAL a great tool for skills building and corporate retreats.
 EAL is also very useful when working with groups from schools or teams.

-Essentially, everyone can benefit from EAGALA Equine Therapy in one of its forms - as we can all learn, grow, and overcome past trauma and personal issues.
+Essentially, everyone can benefit from EAGALA Equine Therapy (EAP) and EAL - as we can all learn, grow, and overcome past trauma and personal issues.
 Additionally, the goals of EAP and EAL are for clients to interact face-to-face with the horses from the ground - not their backs.
 This allows them to observe the horse’s reactions and identify how they could be metaphors for their own lives.